ozantekin/ozantekin/README.md

-Hi, I'm Ozan 👋🏻, a frontend dev and indie maker.
-I build simple, useful products that people enjoy using.
+Hi, I'm Ozan 👋🏻, a frontend developer and indie maker building simple, useful products that people enjoy using.
+I'm currently working on improving screenie.me with new features and updates.

 - [screenie dot me](https://www.screenie.me) - effortless screenshots
 - [unarkhive dot com](https://www.unarkhive.com) - all links, one place